 Today’s task, Why does the ice melt faster?, provides an opportunity for students and their families notice and wonder about a related phenomenon - ice cubes melting at different rates on two different household objects from the same room in the house.
 Students engage in science and engineering practices to make sense of science ideas about energy.
 Namely, energy is spontaneously transferred out of hotter objects to colder ones and when two objects interact, and energy can be transferred from one object to another through collisions (even when those objects are molecules).

-Why Does the Ice Melt Faster?is a stand-alone task.
-However it can be taught as part of an instructional sequence in which students coherently build science ideas about the spontaneous transfer of thermal energy from hotter regions or objects into colder ones.
+Why Does the Ice Melt Faster? is a stand-alone task.
+However, it can be taught as part of an instructional sequence in which students coherently build science ideas about water's ability to absorb, store and release large amounts of energy.

 Guidance: Students will observe the phenomenon through the Amazing Ice Melting Blocks video (see above).
 An ice cube is placed on each of two blocks that appear to be similar and students observe what happens throughout the time-lapse video.
 The goal is for students to generate questions that can be investigated with materials found at home.
 Using evidence from data collected in those investigations, students develop a model to explain their observations of the ice on each of two blocks.